How to Apply

 All graduate programs in the School of Foreign Service use the Graduate School of Arts and Sciences Application.

-The application can be completed entirely online, but hard copies of application materials (official transcripts, letters of recommendation not submitted online, GRE results) should be mailed directly to the Office of Graduate Admissions:
+The application can be completed entirely online, but hard copies of application materials (i.e., official transcripts, letters of recommendation not submitted online, and standardized results) should be mailed directly to the Office of Graduate Admissions by the application deadline:

 Office of Graduate Admissions